-4 types of open-plan office: which one works for you?
+4 types of open-plan office layouts for your business

 2. Half partitions

 For space efficiency, few open-plan office areas can beat linear or back-to-back sectors, according to Mr Montague.

 These sectors see 50cm-high partitions, or screens, set on top of employees’ desks enabling some privacy and quiet time while also still allowing for conversation and brainstorming between teams.

 “Linear partition decking systems accommodate more people so it’s very efficient from a space perspective,” Mr Montague said.

 “Plus it’s very good collaboratively for teams who work closely together and are in communication all day.

 The downside to half-partition areas is the often noisier spaces resulting in a potential lack of concentration and focus for employees, Mr Montague said.

 But he believes noise can be lessened with planter boxes or floor-to-ceiling slat walls.

 “It’s all about balance,” he said.